Lynn-rose/NLP---project/.ipynb_checkpoints/README-checkpoint.md

 ## Modeling
 The following models were used during the developing of a machine learning model that can predict sentiments expressed in tweets about topics or brands into specific classes- positive, negative or neutral is a huge challenge for companies like Apple and Google.
-Naive Bayes,Logistic Regression, Decision Tree, and Deep Learning models

 1. Logistic Regression
 2. Decision Tree Classifier